 Looking to buy OSB board from reliable suppliers?
-Here, at Theo’s Timber Ltd, we manufacture and supply this product is a range of sizes for various projects.
+Here, at Theo’s Timber Ltd, we manufacture and supply this product in a range of sizes for various projects.
 Since 1963 when it was introduced, Oriented Strand Board has been used as a viable alternative to Plywood.
 It is most suitable for load-bearing functions during construction.
-OSB is an engineered wood that contains wood strands held together by adhesives.
+The product is engineered wood that contains wood strands held together by adhesives.
 During mixing, the strands are laid out in a particular orientation.
-The waterproof resin that is used for the bonding gives the material a durability that makes it ideal for high-quality constructions.
+The waterproof resin that is used for the bonding gives the material durability that makes it ideal for high-quality constructions.
 It can withstand a significant amount of stress.
-We have an extensive range of OSB board selections for all kind projects.
+We have an extensive range of OSB board selections for all kinds of projects.

 Products You Can Depend On

-Theos Timber Ltd is the right partner when you need OSB board because we stock only the best.
+Theos Timber Ltd s the right partner when you need OSB boards because we stock only the best.
 Our sheets are rated to ensure that they meet the required standards.
 They come in different grades and thicknesses so you can pick what works.
-The OSB may not have a continuous grain similar to that of wood, but it can be polished to give a beautiful surface, especially when using it in the exterior of the home.
+The OSB may not have a continuous grain similar to that of wood, but it can be polished to give a beautiful surface, especially when using it in the exterior of the home or property.